open-telemetry/opentelemetry-cpp/docs/library-distribution.md

 ### Binary vs Source Distribution

-The OpenTelemetry-cpp libraries (API and SDK) and any library that depends on them are expected to be distributed as either "source" or "binary" artefacts.
+The OpenTelemetry-cpp libraries (API and SDK) and any library that depends on them are expected to be distributed as either "source" or "binary" artifacts.
 This document defines these distribution models as:

 - **Source** - The source code is shipped as-is and can be built as desired